se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 </tip-box>

-**d) random:** This strategy generates test cases using one of the other strategies and then pick a subset randomly (presumably because the original set of test cases is too big).
+**The _random_ strategy generates test cases using one of the other strategies and then pick a subset randomly** (presumably because the original set of test cases is too big).

-**e) other**: There are other strategies that can be used.
+**There are other strategies that can be used too.**

 </div>